Laws in France Pertaining to Animal Welfare

 Therefore we need to make some rules about what and what is not permissible to post from today and also to make you aware of the laws in France should you not be aware of them yourselves so that you do not fall foul of them.
 (Disclaimer: this is not a full disclosure of ALL laws, merely a synopsis and you should seek further legal advice or make further research should you wish to.
 No liability will be taken for any information given herein).

 Please do not debate the fairness (or not) of these laws.
 These are the laws and therefore we should abide by them.
 Whether so and so gets away with whatever is NOT the point of this post nor is how likely are you to get caught.

-Basic Animal Welfare Laws (we shall refer mainly to dogs as this is a dog page)
+Basic Animal Welfare Laws (we shall refer mainly to dogs)

 1. Nobody may have more than 9 dogs over 4 months of age in one household on one premises.
 The premises should be securely fenced and the dogs should have access to water, shelter and food.